jeevanatigre/discrepancy-finder-service/README.md

 # Discrepancy-finder-service

+## Introduction
 Discrepancy-finder-service is a java application which checks discrepancies in java / .net / other source code based on input rule xml and creates two output files:
- -  Discrepancies file - discrepancies found in source files and their respective line numbers
+ -  Discrepancies file - list of all discrepancies found in source files (and if applicable, corresponding line numbers)
  -  Remediated file - output file with possible fix for discrepancy